tchorzewski1991/fitbit/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/tchorzewski1991/fitbit)](https://goreportcard.com/report/github.com/tchorzewski1991/fitbit)

 This project is a reference blockchain implementation that was built for educational purpose.
+The general idea for this project is to leverage the blockchain technology to build decentralized ledger of sport activities transformed into digital form.
 Although feature rich this project should not be considered production ready as there is still much to work on.

-Blockchain has gained some momentum recently.
-As I have been fascinated by this technology since my first exposure to it I want to actively learn and explore its applications in various industries.

-## A bit of a context

-Why Fitbit?
-Regardless of being a passionate about software development I am also a huge advocate of any kind of sport activities - especially running.
-I thought one day - how cool would it be to write a project that will transform data from my running activities to digital tokens which ...
-I will be able to store and use later on my own, private blockchain.
-Despite the fact this project hasn't got any business value I can see the time spent on it as a great opportunity to explore new technologies while keeping the right balance of complexity that blockchain technology brings to the table.

 ## Functionalities